 Laiwu Shandong, China Travel Guide

-These sites present both historical and natural features of the region.
+These sites present both with a mix of history and nature features of the region.

 The Laiwu Battle Memorial Hall commemorates a key battle from the Chinese Civil War.
 Snow Wild Lake Tourist Area is a substantial scenic reservoir.
 Canglong Ridge showcases unique rock formations and valleys, ideal for nature lovers and hikers.